temken/raytracer/README.md

 - [x] Timedependence of scene/object and camera.
 Automatically used by video recording.
 Should also cover the fly around
 - [x] Fix cylinder
 - [x] Introduce torus class (Intersect is still buggy)
+- [x] Optimize the rendering process with openmp or cuda (openmp might require gnu compilers)
+- [ ] Improve the config file
+  - [ ] Colors in the config file should be possible to define as integer 0..255, not just floats 0..1
+  - [ ] Take image or video -> Decide in config file
+  - [ ] Set number of threads in config file
+- [ ] Improve the block blur algorithm to not smudge edges. -> Bilateral filter
 - [ ] Introduce a material class
   - [ ] Semi-reflective/shiny objects
   - [ ] LIght source are either on/off.
 Should be possible to dim them.
 Maybe this has something to do with luminance?
   - [ ] Implement metallic surfaces
   - [ ] Add refractive/transparent media.
-- [ ] Get debugging to work.
   - [ ] Add more pre-defined colors
+- [ ] Create some interesting images and videos using all the capabilities so far.
+- [ ] Print preview of image downscaled in terminal
 - [ ] Test and fix the object orientation and rotations and spin (in particular rectangles and boxes)
-- [ ] Optimize the rendering process with openmp or cuda
+- [ ] Check out BSDF
-- [ ] Improve the block blur algorithm to not smudge edges. -> Bilateral filter
+- [ ] Get debugging to work.
 - [ ] Implement depth of field capability
 - [ ] Create camera based on aspect ratio and one pixel dimension
 - [ ] New objects: Cones, Rings
-- [ ] Normal textures
+- [ ] Normal textures especially for glass surfaces, but not just
 - [ ] Image textures for other objects (Spheres!)